Iukekini/Forecast-Clicker/README.md

 ## Known Issues

-If you are going to run this on your own desktop you will need to replace the google maps api key with your own.
-This key is currently restricted to my local fie system and github domain.
+The google maps key is currently restricted to my github domain and local file system.
+You should be able to run this locally but if you encounter any issues let me know.

 ## Features